Lumbini College

 Lumbini College (Sinhala ලුම්බිණි විද්යාලය) or Lumbini Vidyalaya is a Sinhalese mixed school located in Colombo, Sri Lanka.
-The school was founded in 1929 and has a current enrollment of 4,500 students from primary class to secondary.
-The school was named as a national school in 2009.
+Founded in 1929, the school was named as a national school in 2009.

 History

-Lumbini College was established on 29 February 1929, as the Havelock Town Junior Mixed School, with 114 students.
+Lumbini College was established on 18 February 1929, as the Havelock Town Junior Mixed School, with 114 students.
 Although the school was a mixed school, only girls had attended.
 The staff consisted of the principal, D. R. Balasooriya, and three teachers.
 There was just a single building built from wooden planks.

 The school was originally situated in Skelton Road, Colombo.
 In 2010 the primary school section was moved to a location in Wellawatte as a result of growth in enrolments, merging with Wallawatta Maha Vidyalaya, which was renamed Lumbini College.
 The school's secondary classes have remained at the original location.

 On 2 June 2014 the President Mahinda Rajapaksa formally opened the school’s sports complex, which contains with a gym, tennis courts and sporting facilities.